 - What are you going to do with the money?

 - What is my return on investment?

 Creating a quick pitch deck in a Powerpoint presentation or putting this information on note cards can help you cover all these points.
-Check out our Pitch Deck article for templates and suggestions on preparing your presentation to share with family and friends.

 How can you communicate how passionate you are about your idea?
 How is it going to change lives and that people want it?
 Have you researched the risks and rewards of the business?
 Have you looked at what your competitors are offering and how much they charge?